-This crypto leverage trading calculator should be used to calculate how much margin capital you need in order to open a position.
+This crypto leverage calculator should be used to calculate how much margin capital you need in order to open a position.
 For example, if you want to open a position of 1 BTC at 50x leverage, you can put the data into the crypto leverage calculator to see how much money you need to deposit into your leveraged account.
 It can also be used to calculate leverage on some of the most popular altcoins.

 Crypto Leverage Calculator

 - Input your leverage ratio.

 - Add the price you want to enter (or leave it at the current market price).